- Education and Science»

 Attaining economic growth and development and maintaining its stability are the two main aims of any economy.
 Economic stability can be achieved only by eliminating the barriers of growth.
 Public expenditure has a big deal in bringing economic stability.
 Therefore, sustainability is the most noted point.
 Simply, economic stability is a condition of an economy where there is no inflation, deflation, unemployment, flexible exchange rate etc.

 To cure inflation government must follow surplus budget policy by reducing its public expenditure.
 On contrary, government must follow deficit budget policy during deflation by expanding public expenditure.
-This is simply because public expenditure can simply adjust the volume of money in the economy.
+This is simply because public expenditure can simply adjust the volume of money or more specifically output in the economy.